Vespera GMT - a True GMT

 Udostępnij

-In the first Vespera model, I chose the Miyota 9015 as its heart – a premium series movement, valued for its accuracy, reliability (and that characteristic “hum”).
-With the new Vespera GMT, I took it a step further – this time opting for the Miyota 9075 from the same premium series.
+In the first Vespera model, I chose the Miyota 9015 as its heart – a premium series movement, valued for its accuracy, reliability, and that characteristic “hum” of the rotor.
+With the new Vespera GMT, I took it a step further – opting for the Miyota 9075 from the same premium series.

 ⏱ Why 9075 instead of NH34?